How do I audition?

 Reading music (i.e. following the notes/interval on the staves) is certainly very helpful but not a requirement.

-The music director provides a calendar as well as a weekly rehearsal schedule via email to help you prepare in advance for each rehearsal.
+The music director provides a calendar and often a weekly rehearsal schedule via email to help you prepare in advance for each rehearsal.

 Singers are expected to come to rehearsals knowing notes and lyrics; therefore, we provide sheet music and audio learning files that you can download from our members-only website to use for practice outside regular rehearsals.